Twimight

 Twimight was an open source Android client for the social networking site Twitter.
-The client let users view in real time "tweets" or micro-blog posts on the Twitter website as well as publish their own.
+The client let users view in real time "tweets" or micro-blogging posts on the Twitter website as well as publish their own.

 Added value

 In addition to being a fully functional, ad-free and open-source Twitter client, Twimight allowed communication if the cellular network is unavailable (for example, in case of a natural disaster).
 Twimight was also equipped with a feature called the "disaster mode", which users could enable or disable at will.
 When the disaster mode was enabled and the cellular network was down, Twimight used peer-to-peer communication to let users tweet in any circumstance.
 Enabling the disaster mode enabled on the phone's Bluetooth transceiver and connected the user to other nearby phones.
 This created a mobile ad hoc network or MANET, which could be used, for example, to locate missing persons even when the communication infrastructure had failed.